Remapping the Rover MEMS3 ECU

 is found on the main menu, on the right-click popup menus on the Scalars tab and on the drop down menu

-double-clicking a scalar in the list on the left hand side of the screen.
-See the notes on Scalar Definitions below
+a scalar in the list on the left hand side of the screen.
+See the notes on Scalar Definitions below for more information.

 Scalar Definitions